sarim/TwitchAdBlock/README.md

 # TwitchAdBlock
 Block stream embedded ads on twitch.tv (chrome only)

+This does a clean modification of the stream url request.
+No other changes to the site are made.

 I can't be bothered to go through the process of uploading this to the chrome store.
-If someone wants do upload it for easier installing go head.
+If someone wants to upload it for easier installing go head.

 # How does it work?